 Whether we’re talking about sophisticated dinners, chic cocktail gatherings or epic house parties – they are all great places to unwind!
 However, that’s the exact opposite of what you would like your hair to be doing, right?
-Since braids are really trendy at the moment, I’ve come to the rescue with 20 simple yet gorgeous party styles you’re going to love!
+Since braids are really trendy at the moment, I’ve come to the rescue with 20 simple yet gorgeous party hairstyles for long hair you’re going to love!

 Ultimate Party Hair Rules

 Achieving the perfect party hairstyle is all about knowing a few useful hair styling rules – and playing by them.
 Here they are – all tried-and-tested by me and on my long straight hair!